 What celebrity—let alone icon—calls you, directly, herself, these days?
 She does.
 And she did twice: the second time, spontaneously after our talk, to clarify something she’d said.

-Barbra Streisand Calls Doubt a Motivator
+Why Doubt is a Motivator

 “It’s still a male world,” she told me when we talked.
 Saying what was true then and is truer now, she’d added: “It’s time for a woman to be president.
 There are so many women who have led countries: Golda Meir, Indira Gandhi, Margaret Thatcher, Angela Merkel, Mary Robinson.
 We need a more nurturing perspective and a less violent approach.”
 Barbra, whose political activism dates back 45 years—to the McGovern presidential campaign of 1972—told me that her heroes included Michelle Obama, Hillary Clinton, Elizabeth Warren, Bernie Sanders—and the Pakistani girl who was shot in the face for daring to go to school: Malala.
 Barbra had particularly loved her words about “education being the enemy of hate” and her great sentence about pens and pencils that can fight wars.